While you may have started your education elsewhere, we’re happy you’re considering the Smith School and University of Maryland as your next step.

 We encourage you to meet with your current academic advisor to review your schedule and make sure you are meeting the academic qualifications for your Smith application.

-Students seeking transfer admission should refer to Limited Enrollment Program Fact Sheet for specific admissions requirements and pre-requisites.
+Students seeking transfer admission should refer to the Smith Limited Enrollment Program Information page for specific admissions requirements and pre-requisites.

-Prospective students interested in learning more about Smith opportunities and the application process are highly encouraged to register for and attend a Smith Transfer information session.
+Prospective students interested in learning more about Smith's opportunities and the application process are highly encouraged to register for and attend a Smith transfer information session.

-If Smith Transfer sessions are not convenient for you, or if you need additional information, you can speak with an admission counselor by visiting the Admissions Office on the ground floor of the Mitchell Building or call the Admissions Office at (301) 314-8385, Monday-Friday from 11 a.m. - 4 p.m.
+If Smith Transfer sessions are not convenient for you, or if you need additional information, you can speak with an admission counselor by visiting the Admissions Office on the ground floor of the Mitchell Building or call the Admissions Office at 301-314-8377, Monday-Friday from 11 a.m.-4 p.m.